 First National Bank (FNB) regularly repossesses vehicles and offers them for sale at great prices.
 Wesbank and First National Bank often sell their repossessed vehicles at the same sales and you can choose from twice as many cars.

 You can bid, apply for financing or peruse repossessed vehicles on sale through the First National Bank website on www.fnb.co.za.
-This financial service provider is a very well-known and reputable bank that you can trust to provide you with the best financing when you buy a vehicle.
+This financial service provider is a very well-known and reputable bank.
+One that you can trust to provide you with the best financing when you buy a vehicle.

 Burchmores is an auctioneering house that offers a great deal of brand new and second hand items for sale.
-You can find new, used and repossessed vehicles of all different makes, models, types, years and mileages on sale at the many auctions that Burchmores runs.
+Therefore you can find new, used and repossessed vehicles of all different makes, models, types, years and mileages on sale at the many auctions that Burchmores runs.

 Burchmores has three different branches in South Africa: